Ulster Volunteer Force: Mid- to late 1970s

 In October 1975, after staging a counter-coup, the Brigade Staff acquired a new leadership of moderates with Tommy West serving as the Chief of Staff.
 These men had overthrown the "hawkish" officers, who had called for a "big push", which meant an increase in violent attacks, earlier in the same month.
 The UVF was behind the deaths of seven civilians in a series of attacks on 2 October.
 The hawks had been ousted by those in the UVF who were unhappy with their political and military strategy.
 The new Brigade Staff's aim was to carry out attacks against known republicans rather than Catholic civilians.
 This was endorsed by Gusty Spence, who issued a statement asking all UVF volunteers to support the new regime.
 The UVF's activities in the last years of the decade were increasingly being curtailed by the number of UVF members who were sent to prison.
 The number of killings in Northern Ireland had decreased from around 300 per year between 1973 and 1976 to just under 100 in the years 1977–1981.
 In 1976, Tommy West was replaced with "Mr. F" who is alleged to be John "Bunter" Graham, who remains the incumbent Chief of Staff to date.
 West died in 1980.

 On 17 February 1979, the UVF carried out its only major attack in Scotland, when its members bombed two pubs in Glasgow frequented by Irish-Scots Catholics.
 Both pubs were wrecked and a number of people were wounded.
 It claimed the pubs were used for republican fundraising.
 In June, nine UVF members were convicted of the attacks.

 Early to mid-1980s

 In the 1980s, the UVF was greatly reduced by a series of police informers.
 The damage from security service informers started in 1983 with "supergrass" Joseph Bennett's information, which led to the arrest of fourteen senior figures.
 In 1984, the UVF attempted to kill the northern editor of the Sunday World, Jim Campbell after he had exposed the paramilitary activities of Mid-Ulster brigadier Robin Jackson.
 Another loyalist paramilitary organisation called Ulster Resistance was formed on 10 November 1986.
 The initial aim of Ulster Resistance was to bring an end to the Anglo-Irish Agreement.
 Loyalists were successful in importing arms into Northern Ireland.
-The weapons were Palestine Liberation Organisation arms captured by the Israelis and sold to Armscor, the South African state-owned company which, in defiance of a 1977 United Nations arms embargo, set about making South Africa self-sufficient in military hardware.
 The arms were divided between the UVF, the UDA (the largest loyalist group) and Ulster Resistance.